 Members of the Registration Committee who have had prior involvement with the applicant/candidate would be excluded from sitting on the Panel dealing with the current issue.
-For example, a member of the Registration Committee who was involved in a former appeal from a candidate who failed the clinical competency evaluation would not sit on a future Panel dealing with a subsequent appeal by the same candidate.
-Prior to an internal review or an appeal, administration reviews Panel members past involvement with the applicant/candidate to ensure that there are no conflicts of interest.
+For example, a member of the Registration Committee who was involved in the education of a candidate would not sit on a Panel dealing with the same candidate.
+The administration reviews Panel members past involvement with the applicant/candidate to assess potential conflicts of interest.